openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 34: Min Cool Setpoint

 Min Cool Setpoint
-Sets the minimum cooling setpoint value
+<p&gtSets the minimum cooling setpoint value</p&gt
 Values in the range 33 to 112 may be set.

 The manufacturer defined default value is ```61```.